-The first night of Chanukah is Saturday, December 24, 2016.
-We hope this site will help you and yours celebrate Chanukah; it will be updated frequently so check back often!
+In 2017, the first night of Chanukah is Tuesday, December 12.
+This site will help you and yours celebrate Chanukah and will be updated as we get closer to that date.
 Also, pass along your ideas and we’ll share them here!

 TRS Chanukah Connection Insert (includes blessings, readings for each night, lyrics to songs, etc)